http4s/http4s/docs/src/main/tut/index.md

 ## Getting Started

-To get started, let's see how to define a [service].
+To get started, let's see how to define a [service] with the [dsl].

 ## Specific topics